 Frequently asked questions

-Please select the “I wish to attend my visit day but require an alternative date” response within the online registration form for the virtual visit day.
+Please indicate that you wish to attend an alternative date by emailing firstname.lastname@example.org.
 You will then be allocated a new date and sent a new invite email and registration form to respond to.
-We endeavour to do our best to accommodate your request but we cannot always guarantee an alternative date.
+We endeavour to do our best to accommodate your request but we cannot always guarantee this.

 We encourage you to attend as much of the virtual visit day as possible.
 You will receive important information in the introductory talk and it’s a great opportunity to talk with current computer science students and academics.
 Attending the full visit day will give you the chance to ask questions about their experience of the course and University life.